EOS Falls 10% In Selloff By Investing.com - Up News Info

 EOS Falls 10% In Selloff

-Over the past seven days, EOS has seen a stagnation in value, as it only moved 1.56%.
-The volume of EOS traded in the twenty-four hours to time of writing was $4.7449B or 2.10% of the total volume of all cryptocurrencies.
-It has traded in a range of $5.8736 to $8.8360 in the past 7 days.
+Over the past seven days, EOS has seen a drop in value, as it lost 20.95%.
+The volume of EOS traded in the twenty-four hours to time of writing was $3.6742B or 1.73% of the total volume of all cryptocurrencies.
+It has traded in a range of $5.8319 to $8.8360 in the past 7 days.

 Elsewhere in cryptocurrency trading